Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

-These results identify chaos as an intrinsic error channel that emerges even before global delocalization of the logical states.
-In practical terms, chaos-enhanced tunneling sets a bound on the coherence times achievable in dynamically protected qubits, constraining the parameter space available for scalable cat-code architectures.
-More broadly, this work highlights that the interplay between nonlinear dynamics, periodic driving, and chaos can fundamentally limit the coherence of quantum hardware, establishing a new frontier at the intersection of quantum chaos and fault-tolerant quantum computation.
+By combining Floquet simulations, fully quantum decay-rate calculations, and semiclassical WKB estimates, we have quantitatively established that the tunneling rate increases sharply at the onset of chaos and saturates once chaotic mixing becomes complete.
+The agreement between these independent approaches provides the first direct evidence of CAT in a superconducting qubit. {At the onset of mixed dynamics, the quasienergy splitting for representative stabilized-cat parameters reaches the Hz scale, corresponding to CAT-limited bit-flip times of order $0.1$--$1~\mathrm{s}$ and thus providing a quantitative lower bound on the coherence attainable as $K$ is increased.} These results identify chaos as an intrinsic error channel that emerges even before global delocalization of the logical states.
+In practical terms, chaos-enhanced tunneling sets a bound on the coherence times achievable in dynamically protected qubits, constraining the parameter space available for scalable cat code architectures. {While our quantitative analysis is specific to the voltage-driven SNAIL implementation, the underlying mechanism—suppression and subsequent chaos-assisted enhancement of tunneling in a driven nonlinear double well—may also arise in other Kerr-cat architectures.
+Whenever the classical phase space features a saddle separating two stable minima, increasing the drive generically breaks the separatrix and produces mixed regular–chaotic dynamics, suggesting that analogous CAT behavior could appear in designs such as the flux-driven symmetrically threaded SQUID\cite{STS2025}.} More broadly, this work highlights that the interplay between nonlinear dynamics, periodic driving, and chaos can fundamentally limit the coherence of quantum hardware, establishing a new frontier at the intersection of quantum chaos and fault-tolerant quantum computation.

 \onecolumngrid